STANDARD SUMMIT BADGE

 info@digsouth.com

-Tickets included at the VIP-Investor-Level and sold separately.
+Tickets included with badges at the VIP-Investor-Level and also sold separately.

 Meet Top Funders – Angels, VCs, LPs, & Private Equity Players – Plus Dig South Speakers at Charleston’s Most Essential Investor Bash.